zzzprojects/docs/entityframework.net/pages/model/relationships.md

 In the context of relational databases, a relationship exists between two relational database tables when one table has a foreign key that references the primary key of the other table.
 In Entity Framework, a relationship defines how two entities relate to each other.

-Entity framework supports three types of relationships.
+Entity Framework supports three types of relationships.

  - <a href="{{ site.github.url }}/one-to-one-relationship">One-to-One</a>
  - <a href="{{ site.github.url }}/one-to-many-relationship">One-to-Many</a>